Pulitzer Prize Poetry Winner

 Summary

-These poems wander through woods, ponds, and fields in search of an ecstatic, almost devotional encounter with the more-than-human world.
+These poems wander through woods, ponds, and fields in search of an ecstatic, almost devotional encounter with the more than human world.
 Oliver writes in clear, sensuous free verse that treats close attention to a heron or a black bear as a spiritual discipline.
 The book established her enduring readership and a poetics of secular reverence.

 Historical Context & Significance